 AND IRRIGATION SYSTEMS

-questions concerning your back flow prevention device, please contact Village Water Superintendent, Bob Dabbs at (269)
+concerning your back flow prevention device, please contact Village Water Superintendent, Bob Dabbs at (269) 469-1270.

 TRASH AND RECYCLING

-Place carts curbside by 7:00 a.m.
+Place carts at the edge of the street by 7:00 a.m.
 EST - 6:00 a.m.
 CST.
-If the pick up day is a holiday, the pick up will be on
+If Monday is a holiday, they will pick up on

 It is your responsibility to remove the trash and recycle carts from the edge of the street after they are emptied.

-Lakeshore Disposal and Recycling provides curbside recycling pick-up on alternate Mondays.
-Call them at (269)
+Lakeshore Disposal and Recycling provides curbside recycling pickup on alternate Mondays.
+Carts should be at the edge of